shimaaelhosary/Canny-Edge-Detector/README.md

 # CANNY EDGE DETECTION
 </div>

-Canny edge detection is a image processing method used to detect edges in an image while suppressing noise.
+Canny edge detection is an image processing method used to detect edges in an image while suppressing noise.
 The main steps are as follows:

 1. Grayscale Conversion
 Convert the image to grayscale